Q. What is Amazon IoT Analytics?

 |Real-Time Device Monitoring||No.||Yes.
 Kinesis Analytics can aggregate data over time windows continuously, detect anomalies, and take actions such as sending alerts.
 For example, Kinesis Analytics can calculate rolling 10-second averages of valve temperatures every 5 minutes in industrial equipment, and detect when the temperature exceeds certain preset thresholds.
 It can then alert control systems to automatically shut off machinery, avoiding accidents.|

-Q. When do I use AWS IoT Analytics and Amazon Kinesis together?
+Q. When do I use Amazon IoT Analytics and Amazon Kinesis together?

-Q. When working with IoT data, when should I use AWS IoT Analytics vs. Amazon Kinesis Streams, Amazon Kinesis Analytics and Amazon Kinesis Firehose?
+Q. When working with IoT data, when should I use Amazon IoT Analytics vs. Amazon Kinesis Streams, Amazon Kinesis Analytics and Amazon Kinesis Firehose?

-Customers can use AWS Lambda to send data from Amazon Kinesis Streams to an AWS IoT data channel and then to AWS IoT Analytics.
+Customers can use Amazon Lambda to send data from Amazon Kinesis Streams to an Amazon IoT data channel and then to Amazon IoT Analytics.

 Amazon Kinesis Analytics is designed for streaming analytics, while IoT Analytics is designed for analytics on data at rest.
 Customers who need both real-time and IoT analytics can use a combination of Kinesis Analytics and IoT Analytics.

-Amazon Kinesis Firehose is the easiest way to load streaming data into AWS data stores Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near real-time analytics with existing business intelligence tools.
+Amazon Kinesis Firehose is the easiest way to load streaming data into Amazon Web Services data stores Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service, enabling near real-time analytics with existing business intelligence tools.
 IoT Analytics does not support Kinesis Firehose as a data source.